Hero background

 About section

-Many students in Kathmandu dream of continuing their education, but without a solid foundation in English, they risk falling behind.
+Many students in Kathmandu hope to keep studying, but without solid English they risk falling behind.

-This project brings a fresh energy to the classroom, introducing creative and interactive activities that inspire children to learn.
+This project aims to bring fresh energy into the classroom, with creative, interactive activities that motivate students to keep learning.

-Your role is to work alongside local teachers, contributing through conversations, games, music and small projects.
-Together with fellow volunteers and students, you’ll help make learning more accessible and enjoyable — all while experiencing the authentic richness of Nepali culture at first hand.
+Your role is to work alongside the local teachers, joining in with conversation practice, games, music and small projects.
+Together with the other participants and students, you'll help make the classroom a place where learning feels easier and more enjoyable, while seeing local life in Nepal up close.

 Why participate

-Help children practise English in a fun and engaging way, building the confidence they need for their academic future.
+You help children practise English in a fun way and build confidence for their school years ahead.

 The Weekly Program